hal117/cse15l-lab-reports/lab4.md

 `/index1` searches for index1 and clicking `n` will search for each occurence one by one so that we are able to get to the error.

+`l` this key moves the cursor to the right once, we do this to arrive at the point where the bug exists.

 `r 2` will replace the index that the cursor is on with 2.
 (This fixes the bug the most efficiently).

 `Esc` puts you into normal mode and `:wq` saves and exits the changes you mode.